sunflora/CarND-Vehicle-Detection/README.md

 The code for this section can be found in `color_hist()` method of the `DetectionTraining` class in `detection_training.py` file.

 The final feature for each image is extracted from spatial binning, color historgram and HOG.
-The sub-features from each step are into the final feature to form the "DNA" of the image.
-This section of the code can be found in `extract_features()` method of 'DetectionTraining` class.
+The sub-features from each step are stacked to form the final feature - the "DNA" of the image.
+This section of the code can be found in `extract_features()` method of `DetectionTraining` class.

 Once we have the "DNA"s for the cars and noncars images, we use `sklearn.preprocessing.StandardScalar()` to normalize the feature values of car and noncar images.
-We shuffle the order of the car and noncar features and split out the test set before using `LinearSVC()` (Linear Support Vector Classification, a variation of SVM with parameter kernel=’linear’ and implemented in terms of liblinear rather than libsvm) to train our classifier.
+We shuffle the the car and noncar features and split the data into training/test set in the ratio of 90/10.
+We then use `LinearSVC()` (Linear Support Vector Classification, a variation of SVM with parameter kernel=’linear’ and implemented in terms of liblinear rather than libsvm) to train our classifier.

 The code for this section can be found in `train_classifier()` function in `car_detection.py`.